GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design

 We also show in \cref{fig:weak_scaling} weak scaling studies for the nonlinear CBC with two kinetic species and the same configuration space resolution as the cases in \cref{tab:nl_cyclone_kin}.
-Here, we increase the number of Hermite modes proportionally to the number of GPUs used, so that $\mathcal{M}=8 N_\mathrm{gpu}$ in each case.
+Here, we increase the number of Hermite modes proportionally to the number of GPUs used, so that $ N_m=8 N_\mathrm{gpu}$ in each case.
 After parallelizing first over the two kinetic species, this results in 16 Hermite modes per GPU in all the calculations shown.
-We show the weak scaling for both $\mathcal{L}=4$ (blue) and $\mathcal{L}=8$ (red).
-The weak scaling efficiency, shown in (b), is ideal up to four GPUs, and then degrades somewhat.
-In the larger $\mathcal{L}=8$ cases the weak scaling efficiency remains slightly better, above 80\% for 32 GPUs.
-The break in ideal weak scaling efficiency at $N_\mathrm{gpu}=4$ may be due to the fact that using $N_\mathrm{gpu}>4$ requires multiple nodes on Perlmutter, and communication across nodes is slower than communication within a node because of the details of the interconnect hardware.
-Similar to the conclusions of \citet{belli2022}, the multi-GPU weak scaling would thus likely benefit from systems with a faster interconnect between more of the GPUs.
+We show the weak scaling for both $ N_\ell=4$ (blue) and $ N_\ell=8$ ({ yellow}).
+The weak scaling efficiency, shown in (b), is ideal { in both cases up to 32 GPUs ($N_m = 256$), despite the fact that using more than 4 GPUs requires multiple nodes on Perlmutter, and communication between nodes can be slower than communication within a node due to the details of the interconnect hardware. }